 Oracle co-CEO Mark Hurd passes away

-The business software maker announced last month that Hurd would be going on medical leave but did not give any other details.
+The business software maker announced last month that Hurd would be taking a medical leave but did not give any other details.

-Hurd was one of Oracle's two CEOs, the other being Safra Catz who covered his responsibilities during his absence, along with founder and Chief Technology Officer Larry Ellison.

-Hurd was named Oracle's co-president in September 2010, a month after he was ousted in a controversial fashion from Hewlett-Packard Co, where he had been chief executive since 2005. (reut.rs/2kfZh1Z)

 (Reporting by Neha Malara and Vibhuti Sharma in Bengaluru; Editing by Shailesh Kuber)